I'm A Nurse: Here's Why I Won't Take Melatonin & The Supplement I Trust Instead

 While it can help with the process of dozing off (especially when circadian reset is needed) at low doses, melatonin is not effective at improving sleep quality or promoting deep sleep throughout the night, nor is it safe to take long term or at high doses, which is why I turned to mindbodygreen's sleep support+.

 I'm a sucker for a good review, and mbg's sleep support+ had tons of them—everyone was raving about how the product helped them sleep soundly, wake up feeling refreshed, and transition off of melatonin for good.* So almost nine months ago, I decided to give it a go.

 The first thing I noticed was how seamlessly I was able to wind down for bed* (which is rare coming off of a 12-hour shift in the critical care unit).
 Once my mind and my body were calm, it became easy for me to drift into sleep—and actually stay asleep.*

 Typically, the bright lights and noise of the New York City streets would wake me up, but I found myself sleeping through all of it.* Best of all: I woke up feeling truly rested and rejuvenated—ready for my next shift.*

-As a nurse (and an introvert, as mentioned above), it's important for me to get at least eight hours of sleep to provide the best possible care for both myself and my patients.
+As a nurse, it's important for me to get at least eight hours of sleep to provide the best possible care for both myself and my patients.
 When taking sleep support+, I trust that I'll always get quality rest, no matter the time of day.*

 Addison Kim, BSN, R.N., PCCN earned a Bachelor of Science in Nursing at the University of Texas at Austin in 2019.
 She currently serves the oncologic patient population as a critical care nurse at Memorial Sloan Kettering Cancer Center.
 Kim moved to New York the summer after graduating.
 On her off days she loves walking around the city, running along the West Side Highway, and trying different coffee shops.